Data and Gifts Administrator

 You will bring relevant experience of administrative functions in in a busy office environment along with front line with service delivery and the capability to work under pressure and meet tight deadlines without compromising on quality.
 You will also need to demonstrate the ability to provide advice and guidance to a range of customers and colleagues.

 The Data and Gifts Administrator will play an important role within the delivery of the Durham Inspired campaign.
-The University is currently within the first phase of this major philanthropic initiative which seeks to support the next generation of inspiration and leadership at Durham.
+The University is currently within the first phase of this major philanthropic initiative that seeks to support the next generation of inspiration and leadership at Durham.
 We find it easy to be proud of the extraordinary people we have at Durham.
 We provide the inspiration, they achieve the extraordinary.
 We invite you to join us.

 - Provide a responsive and proactive support service for stakeholders, in particular with respect to academic staff, University and Departmental colleagues and external partners and, as required to student body.